International Finance and Accounting BA (Hons)Study level: Undergraduate

 The course can also be offered on a part-time basis.
 Part-time teaching arrangements vary, as they are tailored for each course, each year.
 Please contact firstname.lastname@example.org for more information about studying this course part-time.

 The university may deliver certain contact hours and assessments via emerging online technologies and methods across all courses.
-In response to the COVID-19 pandemic, we are prepared for courses due to start in or after the 2020/2021 academic year to be delivered in a variety of forms.
+In response to the COVID-19 pandemic, we are prepared for courses due to start in or after the 2023/24 academic year to be delivered in a variety of forms.
 The form of delivery will be determined in accordance with Government and Public Health guidance.
+Whether on campus or online, our key priority is staff and student safety.

 The course follows the university’s assessment strategy and includes a variety of types of assessments.
 Assessment methods include formal examinations, coursework, reports, essays, group work and presentations.
 The sequence of assessments within and across modules, semesters and years allows you to gain the necessary skills to succeed and build on what you have previously learned.